Eccentric Corbino FET in magnetic field: a highly tunable photodetector: Eccentric Corbino disk

 \section{Eccentric Corbino disk}

-The eccentric disk, with the asymmetric boundary conditions of Eq.~(\ref{eq:boundary1}), can be solved numerically as described in Sect.~\ref{sect:cavity_model}.
+The eccentric Corbino FET geometry is shown schematically in Fig.~\ref{fig:circuit}.
+In this geometry, the inner source ring is shrunk and placed off-centre.
+The non-linear hydrodynamic problem, with the asymmetric boundary conditions of Eq.~(\ref{eq:boundary1}), can be solved numerically as described in Sect.~\ref{sect:cavity_model}.
 First, Eqs.~(\ref{eq:first3_main}) are solved for the linear potential.
 Then, by using Eq.~(\ref{eq:velocity_main}), Eqs.~(\ref{eq:finalset_main}) are solved for $\phi(\bm r)$.
 From the latter, we can then calculate the non-linear potential $U_2(\bm r)$.
 Since both Eqs.~(\ref{eq:first3_main}) and~(\ref{eq:finalset_main}) are Poisson problems, they admit unique solutions for a given set of boundary conditions.
 We define the eccentricity as $\xi=d/r_1$ where $d$ is the distance of the centre of the source from the centre of the disk, and $r_1$ is the outer radius of the disk.
+To aid comparison with the previous section, we keep the drain radius identical to that of the concentric Corbino disk, and we therefore scale lengths [times] with $r_1/2$ [$r_1/(2s)$].
+Similarly, as in the previous section, frequencies will be scaled by $\omega_B$, the lowest resonance frequency at zero magnetic field determined numerically for any given geometry.

 We plot the non-linear potential $U_2(\bm r)$, integrated along the drain, as a function of the AC driving frequency for various magnetic field strengths in Fig.~\ref{fig:peaks}~(a).
 For each curve, resonances at $\omega<\omega_c$ correspond to edge modes, while those at $\omega\geq \omega_c$ can be due to both bulk or edge ones.
-Now that the source has been placed off-centre, we can see that edge plasmons with differing winding numbers, and hence different frequencies, can propagate.
+Now that the source has been placed off-centre and close to the drain, we can see that edge plasmons with differing winding numbers, and hence different frequencies, can propagate.
 As an example, for $\omega_c=7\omega_B$, we can see three edge modes below the cyclotron frequency (of frequencies $\omega/\omega_B\approx 1.5,\ 3.2,\ 4.8$) and one mode above it (at $\omega/\omega_B\approx 8.4$).
-As expected from the discussion in the previous section, for all field strengths the first bulk mode, fixed around the cyclotron frequency, results in the largest resonance peak due to the superposition of several positive winding number solutions [the plasmon flat band in Fig.~\ref{fig:modes}~(a)].
+As expected from the discussion in the previous section, for all field strengths the first bulk mode, fixed around the cyclotron frequency, results in the largest resonance peak.